superduperfantastic/blog/_posts/2018-11-08-embrace-pet-insurance.md

 So why has pet insurance been on the top of my mind lately?

 Unfortunately, something's been up with Fresca.
 One of her lymph nodes was swollen, and she hasn't been able to open her eyes all the way this week.
 We haven't really figured out what's wrong, but the vet has been able to narrow down to what _isn't_ wrong.
 Ryan has taken her in a few times, and we have another follow-up appointment next week, so the bills are adding up.
 She seems to be on the mend, so all is good in this household.
-But hooray for [pet insurance](https://www.embracepetinsurance.com/){:target="_blank"} - I may be singing a different tune if these accident/illness claims don't get approved, but the wellness ones have always been a breeze, so fingers crossed!
+But hooray for [pet insurance](https://shareasale.com/r.cfm?b=595222&u=1920636&m=13451&urllink=&afftrack=){:target="_blank"} - I may be singing a different tune if these accident/illness claims don't get approved, but the wellness ones have always been a breeze, so fingers crossed!

 >### Do you have pets, and do you have them insured?

+Curious about pet health insurance?
+Check out [Embrace Pet Insurance](https://shareasale.com/r.cfm?b=595226&u=1920636&m=13451&urllink=&afftrack=) for a FREE quote and more information.